knighthawk0811/vi-include-post-by/readme.md

 ## == Coming Soon ==

 More display options.<br>
+Settings page with instructions and future settable options<br>
 Taxonomy and post type agnostic<br>
-setable default thumbnail<br>
+Setable default thumbnail<br>
-grab the actual small thumbnail image for srcset<br>
+Option to include the thumbnail **inside** the content for better floating, etc<br>

 ## == Instructions ==